 Prerequisites for admission

-The course is meant for students at the third academic year with Knowledge in environmental chemistry.
+The course is planned to students at the third year and it is expected that the student has basic knowledge on environmental chemistry.

-All the needed documents and literature on specific topics used during the lessons will be provided by the professor on Ariel website.
+All the slides and papers will be provided to the students on the Ariel website.

 Assessment methods and Criteria